ftc15829/SkyStone/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/Programming.md

-[TOC]

 # Programming - Code Outline

-This section will explain and lay out the process the software development team went through in writing our current codebase.
+This section will explain and lay out the process the software development team went through in writing our current code base.
 All the way from the first meet to now.

 ## In The Beginning - League Meet One